tmeadon/meadon.me/blog/content/posts/extracting-function-app-info-rest-api.md

 ## Retrieving the Function keys for a Function

-To get the keys for the individual Functions, we can use the ['List Functions Keys'](https://docs.microsoft.com/en-us/rest/api/appservice/webapps/listfunctionkeys) operation for each Function by running something like:
+To get the keys for the individual Functions, we can use the ['List Functions Keys'](https://docs.microsoft.com/en-us/rest/api/appservice/webapps/listfunctionkeys) operation for each Function by running:

 ```PowerShell
 # make the rest request